ropensci/qualtRics/README.md

 - Added a new script called `zzz.R`.
 When the package is loaded, the .onLoad() function in this file scans the working directory for a `.qualtRics.yml` configuration file so that the user doesn't have to register this information manually.
 - Added a new function `qualtRicsConfigFile()` that prints instructions for the user on how to set up a configuration file to the R Console.
 - Removed the `root_url` parameter from all functions that required it.
+- Dates are now converted without a specific timezone.

 **[master branch]**